 - · curriculum and standards

-- · teaching and learning
+- teaching and learning

-- · pupil progress
+- pupil progress

-- · annual budget monitoring
+- annual budget monitoring

-- · academy admissions
+- academy admissions

 Academy Council Members have powers delegated to them from the Trustees to make decisions on behalf of the academy as detailed in the scheme of delegation.
-The scheme of delegation has been reviewed in the year 2018 - 2019 to show clear lines of accountability in line with the academies Financial Handbook and Governance Handbook.
+The scheme of delegation has been reviewed in the year 2019 - 2020 to show clear lines of accountability in line with the academies Financial Handbook and Governance Handbook.

-During the course of 2018 - 2019 academic year the Trust met four times, with members also meeting to undertake their Annual General Meeting in sign off the Trust accounts.
+During the course of 2019 - 2020 academic year the Trust met four times, with members also meeting to undertake their Annual General Meeting to sign off the Trust accounts.